 Does size really matter?
 From what we have encountered so far, it isn’t important.
 We’ve seen small to moderately sized kitchens that are not only functional but visually appealing as well.
 As the cliché goes, big things come in small packages.
 In this case, a truly effective and functional kitchen starts with the correct design approach.

 This is even more vital for the modern kitchen.
-Since today, our modern lifestyles require us to juggle multiple tasks at once and the kitchen is not exempt from this.
-For many households, this is an area for food, for socializing and for spending some quite time alone.
+Today, our modern lifestyles require us to juggle multiple tasks at once and the kitchen is not exempt from this.
+For many households, this is an area for food, socializing, and for spending some quiet time alone.

 Study the kitchen’s layout